Projects & Studies

 Tree and Vegetation Survey Along Buffalo Bayou

-(UPDATE: Surveyors began work October 12, 2017, and will be active in the field through early November between Wilcrest Drive and the Sam Houston Tollway .)
+(UPDATE: Surveyors began work October 12, 2017, and are now working in the field on Langham Creek between Buffalo Bayou and IH-10.)

 The Harris County Flood Control District has initiated a survey to analyze existing vegetation within Flood Control District property along Buffalo Bayou between State Highway 6 and the Sam Houston Tollway, and along Langham Creek south of Interstate Highway 10 to its confluence with Buffalo Bayou.